aimandesu/movie-like-aspcore/README.md

-# 📇 MOVIE LIKE ASPCORE NET
+# MOVIE LIKE ASPCORE NET

-A Movie/Series API - currently in Development
+A Movie/Series API - Or whatever platform it'll be in the end of development

-## ✨ Tech Stack
+## Tech Stack

 - **ASP.NET Core** 9.0.0
 - **C#** 13